 The Stress Cycle

-The cycle goes something like this: Something annoys us or triggers a reaction.
+The cycle goes like this: Something annoys us or triggers a reaction.
 Often, these are situations we can’t control.
-In the event that our plane runs late, a kid gets sick at the last minute, or an irate driver tailgates us on the freeway; we start to react.
-Since we cannot accept circumstances beyond our control, tension begins to rise.
+If our plane runs late, a kid gets sick at the last minute, or an irate driver tailgates us on the freeway; we start to react.
+Since we cannot accept circumstances beyond our control, tension rises.

 The Involuntary Nervous System

-Furthermore, when the body stays in permanent overdrive, health declines.
-When we don’t feel well so we don’t take good care of ourselves.
+Furthermore, when the body stays in permanent overdrive, health declines, and when we don’t feel well, we don’t take good care of ourselves.
 That said, toxins build up in our lymph system, our organs get sluggish, and muscles develop knots and trigger points.

 Results of Being Swamped

 As a result, we become less active, and our performance level deteriorates.
-Similarly, we react with pain, anxiety, and depression, and the cycle reinforces itself.
-Eventually, we end up in a doctor’s office getting medications that target symptoms, but might cause side effects.
+Similarly, we react with pain, anxiety, and depression, reinforcing the cycle.
+Eventually, we end up in a doctor’s office getting medications that target symptoms but might cause side effects.